|

 Nurse, at a small club in the town

-and it was here that his many years with
+It was here that his many years with Master

 ( Pict : Neil 1992,